coins/research/notes/dCDN.md

 ...
 ```

 This is simple to update.
-If a subfolder contains too many files it is split up.
+If a sub-folder contains too many files it is split up.

 ## Foreign Fetch